 Every cook has at least one recipe they carry with them through the years.
-Mine is pumpkin bread, which I’ve been making since I was 12, when I first learned it in seventh-grade home economics.
+Mine is pumpkin bread, the recipe for which I learned in seventh-grade home ec.
 My teacher’s name was Ms. Buzzy, from Zephyrhills, Florida.
 She was bone-thin and full of wrinkles.
 I remember how she used to smoke Virginia Slims in the school parking lot while all of us watched.

 Like all the recipes she taught us, the one for pumpkin bread is far from healthy.
 It’s full of processed sugar, flour and oil.
 If that bothers you, feel free to substitute the all-purpose flour for whole wheat, the white sugar for coconut sugar.
 I’ve experimented with both and found good results.
 Most times, though, I just make it like I was taught.
 Some habits are hard to break.

 Makes 3 Loaves

 1 1/2 teaspoons salt

 1. Grease and flour three 7 x 3 inch pans.
 Preheat oven to 350°F (175°C).

 2. Measure flour, sugar, baking soda, salt and spices and blend in a large bowl.
 Add pumpkin, water, oil, eggs and nuts.
 Beat until well combined.
 Pour batter into prepared pans.